Regarde-dev/shadcn-preact/README.md

 **Why if Preact is compatible with React?**

 Shadcn/ui is built on top of Radix UI and Tailwind CSS.
-Radix is a heavyweight component library and i have tried to port them to Preact for better integration and builint with the minimum external dependencies.
+Radix is ​​an excellent component library, but it is a heavy dependency and I have tried to move it to Preact for better integration and a build with minimal external dependencies.

 **External Deps**

 - lucide-preact

 - Calendar
   - react-day-picker

 - Carousel
   - embla-carousel-react

 - Chart
   - recharts

+- Command
+  - cmdk

 - Drawer
   - vaul

-- Input
+- Input Otp
   - input-otp